ZebinYang/pysim/README.md

         "a_spline": Adaptive B-spline

 - reg_gamma: The regularization strength of the spline algorithm. default=0.1.

-        For spline="smoothing_spline", it ranges from 0 to 1
+        For spline="smoothing_spline", it ranges from 0 to 1, and the suggested tuning grid is 1e-9 to 1e-1; For spline="smoothing_spline", it can also be set to "GCV".

         For spline="p_spline","mono_p_spline" or "a_spline", it ranges from 0 to $+\infty$.

-- degree: The order of the spline basis, not used in "smoothing_spline". default=2
+- degree: The order of the spline basis. default=3; For spline="smoothing_spline", possible values include 1 and 3, default=3.

 - knot_num: The number of knots. default=10